Frequently Asked Questions

 Prior to camp arrival, the below outlined process is required for all campers, camp families and Tahoe Summer Camps employees and related staff:

-- Health Screening – Families will be required to complete an electronic daily Health Screening indicating that no COVID-19 symptoms are present within their entire household, agreeing they have not been in direct contact with someone COVID-19 positive, and other health related questions.
+- Health Screening – On the first day of each camp week, registered camp families will be required to complete an electronic Health Screening indicating that no COVID-19 symptoms are present within their entire household, agreeing they have not been in direct contact with someone COVID-19 positive, and other health related questions.
+Verbal health screenings will take place daily in addition to this online form.

 What is our camper sick policy for Communicable Diseases (including COVID-19)?